ryseto/ryseto.github.io/members.md

 ---

 ### **JOIN US**
-This group is very new.
-So, we are currently seeking Ph.
+We are currently seeking Ph.
 D students, postdoctoral researchers, and staff scientist.
 Our research projects include computational fluid mechanics of suspensions, computational modeling for biomaterials, and active matter.
 If you are interested in joining us, please [contact me](mailto:seto@wibe.ac.cn) and [see also here](http://www.wiucas.ac.cn/hr/2020/272.html).

 ### Collaborators